bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | I like what Mark Seemann calls this concept—_dependency rejection_.[^dependencyrejection] It's like we move away from the concept of dependencies in general and try to solve the problem differently. |

 In this approach, all the work with the state is pushed to the edges of the application.
-It means that we can read and write (or render) data only at the beginning and at the end of the module.
+It means that we can read and write (or render) data only at the beginning and end of the module.
 All work between these points is based on pure data transformations.

 That is, we first get all the data we need from the “impure” world, pass it as arguments to the chain of transformations, and then save the result: